Paulinebonnet111/bonnet23_gmd_automatic_tuning_atm_paper/Paper_clean_code/C-Postprocessing_PaperExample/README.md

         - `VARS_3d.txt`: zonal winds
         - `VARS_tauu.txt`: surface downward eastward ocean stresses

-- `./log`
-the logs files of each postprocessing script (5 scripts per parameter set: one for the global variables, and 1 per local variable) are saved automatically here

 - `./tables`
 the tables produced by the postprocessing files are stored here.
 These tables contain all the necessary output metrics.